Parashat Ki Tavo

 -

-Please join us and let’s get into it!
+Please come and find out and let’s get into it!

 Passcode: 974030